 However, having a driver with little or no driving experience can increase insurance prices.
 Adding a teen driver can be an excellent time to look for new auto insurance.
 Insurance companies recognize the increased risks that come with insuring teen drivers.
 The fatal crash rate for drivers ages 16-19 is about three times that for drivers ages 20 and older, according to the Centers for Disease Control and Prevention.

-“Some insurance companies, like Progressive, specialize in high-risk drivers, meaning they offer cheaper insurance for younger drivers or drivers with violations on their record,” Mckenzie said.
+“Some insurance companies, like Progressive, specialize in high-risk drivers, meaning they offer cheaper insurance for younger drivers or drivers with violations on their record,” McKenzie says.
 “Each company has their preference of what type of driver and vehicles they want to insure, so making a big change like adding a driver can increase the rates if you are with a company that does not specialize in insuring high-risk drivers if they have violations or as a newly-licensed driver.”

 Shop for insurance after an accident or ticket

-Mckenzie says if you get a ticket or are in an accident and make a claim, staying with your current auto insurance provider can be better until your policy is near renewal.
+McKenzie says if you get a ticket or are in an accident and make a claim, staying with your current auto insurance provider can be better until your policy is near renewal.
 Typically, your current auto insurance provider will not pull your driving record until the renewal, at which point your rates could increase due to the ticket or claim.

 “If you switch to another insurance company, they will pull your driving record and the ticket will show up, impacting the rates right away versus at the end of your policy term,” she said.
 “At your renewal, if your rates have gone up due to the ticket, you may consider shopping around to see if another insurance provider may be cheaper with the ticket on your record.”